- Advance Directives

 This Notice of Privacy Practices ("Notice") describes the privacy practices of the University of Illinois Hospital & Health Sciences System (UI Health).
 It applies to the health care services you receive at UI Health, including its physicians, nurses, staff, and volunteers.
 UI Health is an academic environment; therefore, residents, medical students, nursing students, and students of other health professions may also use or disclose your protected health information.
 In this Notice, UI Health and all of its departments, units, health care providers, staff, volunteers, residents, students, and trainees are collectively referred to as "we" or "us."

-We are required by law to give you this Notice of our privacy practices, legal responsibilities and your rights.
+We are required by law to give you this Notice of our privacy practices, legal responsibilities, and your rights.
 We are required to follow the terms of this Notice or other notice in effect at the time we use or disclose your health information.
 This Notice also describes (i) the types of uses and disclosures we may make with your health information; and (ii) your rights to access and control your health.
-There are other laws that provide additional protections for certain medical information related to services or treatment for certain conditions including genetic testing, mental health, alcohol abuse, drug abuse, and HIV/AIDS.
-We will follow the requirements of those laws with respect to these types of medical information.
+There are other laws that provide additional protections for certain medical information related to services or treatment for certain conditions including genetic testing and counseling, mental health and developmental disabilities, substance use disorder treatment (including alcohol or drug use), and HIV/AIDS.
+We will follow the requirements of those laws with respect to those types of medical information.

-WE MAY USE AND DISCLOSE INFORMATION FOR THE FOLLOWING PURPOSES
+WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION FOR THE FOLLOWING PURPOSES

-Treatment: We may use or disclose your health information to provide treatment, and to coordinate, or manage your healthcare and any related services.
+Treatment: We may use or disclose your health information to provide treatment, and to coordinate, or manage your healthcare and any related services to carry out treatment functions.
 For example, we give information to doctors, nurses, lab technicians, students, and others, including information from tests you receive and we record that information for others to use.
-We may provide information to other providers outside of the UI Health to arrange for a referral or consultation.
+Note, however, that we may ask for your written permission if certain kinds of information are being disclosed, such as mental health information.
+We may also provide information to other providers outside of the UI Health to arrange for a referral or consultation.
+This disclosure of your health information to non-UI Health providers may be done electronically through a health information exchange that allows providers involved in your care to access some of your UI Health records to coordinate services and provide treatment for you.

 Payment: We may use or disclose your health information, as needed, to obtain payment for our health care services.
-For example, we may contact your insurer to verify benefits for which you are eligible, obtain prior authorization, and give them details they need about your treatment to make sure they will pay for your care.
-We may also use or disclose your medical information to obtain payment from third parties that may be responsible for payment, such as family members.
+For example, we may contact your insurance company to verify benefits for which you are eligible, obtain prior authorization, and give them details about your treatment to make sure they will pay for your care.
+We may also use or disclose your health information to obtain payment from third parties that may be responsible for payment, such as family members.
+In addition, we may disclose your information to collection agencies and other subcontractors engaged in obtaining payment for care.

-Business Associates: We may also disclose your health information to our third-party business associates (for example, an accounting firm or billing company) that perform activities or services on our behalf.
+Business Associates: We may also disclose your health information to our third-party business associates.
+For example, a business associate would include an accounting firm or billing company that perform activities or services on our behalf.
 Each business associate must agree in writing to protect the confidentiality of your information.

-Directory Information: Unless you object, we will use and disclose in our facility directory - your name, the location at which you are receiving care, your condition (in general terms), and your religious affiliation.
+Directory Information: Unless you object, we will use and disclose in our facility directory - your name, the location at which you are receiving care, your condition (in general terms, e.g. fair, stable, etc.), and your religious affiliation.
 All of this information, except religious affiliation will be disclosed to people that ask for you by name, including the media.
 We will give your religious affiliation to clergy only, even if they do not ask for you by name.
-You may tell patient registration to keep your information out of the directory, but if you do florists and other visitors may not be able to find your room or contact you.
+You may tell patient registration to keep your information out of the directory, but if you do, florists and other visitors may not be able to find your room or contact you.

-OTHER USES AND DISCLOSURES WE MAY MAKE WITHOUT YOUR AUTHORIZATION, CONSENT OR OPPORTUNITY TO OBJECT
+OTHER USES AND DISCLOSURES OF YOUR HEALTH INFORMATION WE MAY MAKE WITHOUT YOUR AUTHORIZATION, CONSENT OR OPPORTUNITY TO OBJECT

 Legal Proceedings: We may disclose your health information in response to court or administrative orders, or under certain circumstances in response to subpoenas, discovery requests or other lawful processes.

-Law Enforcement: We may disclose your health information to law enforcement in certain circumstances, i.e., to identify or locate suspects, fugitives or witnesses, or victims of crime, to report deaths from crime, to report crimes on the premises, or in emergencies, the commission of a crime.
+Law Enforcement: We may disclose your health information to law enforcement in certain circumstances, i.e., to identify or locate suspects, fugitives or witnesses, or victims of crime, to report deaths from crime, to report crimes on the premises, or in case of medical emergencies, to report a crime, the location of the crime or victims, or the identity, description, or location of the person who committed the crime.

 Criminal Activity: We may disclose your health information consistent with applicable federal and state laws if we believe that the use or disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public.